Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

 with

 and the constant $A_d$ is sharp.
 If $d=\ds{Q\over2}$, or $p=p'=2$

 In particular,

-\noin {\bf Remarks.} \noin{{1.}} The constant in (2.36) can be computed in principle for any given $n$, by using partial fractions and the values of the Hurwitz zeta function $\sum_0^\infty (k+a)^{-s}$, when $a=n/2$ and $s$ is even. \noin{{2.}} By means of Prop.
-2.6 Corollary 2.11 above holds also for $\D^{d/2}$ with the same constant as in (2.35) (and for all functions in $W^{d,p}$).
+\noin {\bf Remarks.} \noin{{1.}} Inequality (2.2) is a special case of (2.23). \noin{{2.}} The constant in (2.26) can be computed in principle for any given $n$, by using partial fractions and the values of the Hurwitz zeta function $\sum_0^\infty (k+a)^{-s}$, when $a=n/2$ and $s$ is even. \noin{{3.}} Corollary 2.6 above holds also for $\D^{d/2}$ with the same constant as in (2.25) (and for all functions in $W^{d,p}$).
+The reason for this is that the expansion (2.20) also holds for the kernel of $\D^{-d/2}$ (see [BFM].
+Prop.
+2.6) \eject \centerline{\bf 3.
+Beckner-Onofri's inequality}